| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 first.
 On some machines, this could be used to build a complete DYNASTY

-file with several different calls to putdyn.
-The disadvantage,
+file with several different calls to putdyn

 though, is that the DYNASTY file format doesn't allow this on all